-Working overseas with Médecins Sans Frontières will require you to adjust to unfamiliar food, living quarters, pace of life, forms of entertainment, languages and companions you may or may not get along with.
+Working overseas with Doctors Without Borders/Médecins Sans Frontières (MSF) will require you to adjust to unfamiliar food, living quarters, pace of life, forms of entertainment, languages and companions you may or may not get along with.
 Regardless of where you go, it will be a very different lifestyle and your privacy and leisure time may be greatly reduced.
-You may not be able to practice your favourite sports, socialise outside the team or have internet access for the duration of your placement.
+You may not be able to practice your favorite sports, socialize outside the team, or have internet access for the duration of your placement.

 - Does living in a tent or a traditional African tukul (mud hut with thatched roof) for an extended period sound like a fun challenge (or your worst nightmare)?

 - Could you handle severe weather conditions such as extreme heat or cold, high humidity, heavy rains or dry desert conditions for long periods without access to a fan, air conditioning or heater?

 - Can you tolerate lots of annoying insects?